 Wild rice is actually a type of grass seed that grows in shallow water.
 It has a nutty flavor and chewy texture, similar to that of brown rice.

-But the good news is that pressure cooking takes just a fraction of the time, requires less liquid, and is beyond easy!!
+We love making it in the pressure cooker because pressure cooking takes just a fraction of the time, requires less liquid, and is beyond easy even with different kinds of rice!!

-- Much easier to make than traditional methods, like stove-top cooking.
+- Much easier to make in the Instant Pot than traditional methods, like stove-top cooking.

 What is the Ratio of Wild Rice to Water?